zhaohuabing/hugo_blog/content/post/2024-05-17-client-ip-en.md

 ---
 layout:     post

-title:      "How to Get Client's Original IP Address via Envoy Gateway ?"
+title:      "How to Get the Client’s “Real” IP Address with Envoy Gateway ?"
 subtitle:   ""
 description:
 author: ""